rrithik/Natural-Language-Processing-of-Financial-Disclosures/CONTRIBUTING.md

 ## Code of Conduct

-All contributors are expected to maintain a respectful, professional, and inclusive environment.
-We follow the [Contributor Covenant](https://www.contributor-covenant.org/) guidelines.
+All contributors should behave in a respectful, professional, and inclusive manner.
+Please follow the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.
 Harassment or discrimination of any kind will not be tolerated.
-If you experience or observe inappropriate behavior, contact the project manager or report it through official OSU channels.
+If you experience or witness inappropriate behavior, please report it to the project manager or through official OSU channels.

 ## Getting Started